 2005 93+p

 Tasted in April 2018.
 Ripe fruit on the nose, grated chocolate and cocoa tones, ripe fruit on the palate, and ripe tannin, very complex, great acidity, and great length.
 Persistent and fruity finish.
-The winemaker here seemed to have got the max out of the material Mother Nature gave him.
-He didn't overdo the vinification, meaning no overripeness and excessive maceration are present here.
-Massive jump in quality compared to ith 2004 vintage.
+The winemaker here seemed to have gotten the most out of the material Mother Nature gave him.
+He didn't overdo the vinification, meaning there is no overripeness or excessive maceration.
+There was a massive jump in quality compared to the 2004 vintage.
 Impressive effort.

 2006 87p

 Tasted in April 2018.
 Last vintage from the old vineyard.
-Merlot was not particularly successful on the Right Bank due to unfavorable weather conditions, and this wine reflected that.
-A bit dry on the palate, spicy fruit, and not perfectly ripe.
+Merlot could have been more successful on the Right Bank due to unfavorable weather conditions, and this wine reflected that.
+It's a bit dry on the palate and has spicy fruit, which could be more perfectly ripe.
 Anyway, this wine kept its balance and was round and straightforward.

 LA CONFESSION MARK 2.
 This new vineyard was purchased in June 2007 and renamed from Haut Pontet to La Confession.
-Different soil here from Mark 1, mostly clay and limestones.
-6.9 ha, 70% Merlot + 28% Cabernet Franc + 2% Cabernet Sauvignon, 40 years old vines on average.
+There is soil different from Mark 1, mainly clay and limestone.
+6.9 ha, 70% Merlot + 28% Cabernet Franc + 2% Cabernet Sauvignon, 40-year-old vines on average.
 There is no clarification and no filtration of the wine.

 2007 88-89p

 Tasted in April 2018.
 A promising beginning in this challenging vintage!
 Short time to clean the vineyard and prepare for harvest.
-More minerality here, more precision and focus.
+There is more minerality here, more precision and focus.
 Round and tasty.
-Yes, light, but compared to 2006, it didn't have dryness on the palate and had better fruit
+Yes, it was light, but compared to 2006, it didn't have dryness on the palate and had better fruit

 2008 93p

 Tasted in April 2018.
 Splendid minerality and acidity here.
 It's the first vintage that Jean-Philippe Janoueix could exploit the soil 100%!
 Long palate with fine structure, length, and complexity.
-Not a blockbuster but a well-made wine.
+It's not a blockbuster but a well-made wine.

 2009 94p

 Tasted in April 2018.
-Powerful backbone, fine minerality, great complexity, great structure and finish.
+Powerful backbone, fine minerality, complexity, structure, and finish.
 Alcohol touch on the fruit, which hopefully will integrate shortly.
 Excellent effort.

 2010 95p